ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 ``$ ansible-test sanity -v --docker --python 2.7 MODULE_NAME``

-Note that this example requires docker to be installed and running.
+Note that this example requires Docker to be installed and running.
 If you'd rather not use a container for this, you can choose to use ``--tox`` instead of ``--docker``.

 Unit tests